luizfva/sample-blog/Readme.md

 # Sample Blog

-Sample-blog is a backend is a sample Spring-boot application that users MySQL as its persistent datastore, Elasticsearch for searching Articles and Redis as cache solution.
+Sample-blog is a sample Spring-boot application that users MySQL as its persistent datastore, Elasticsearch for searching Articles and Redis as cache solution.

 ## Prerequisites: